PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

-I like my model of thinking, but there are lots of other ways that we can think of the owners and users of the components and we are so early on in this new industry that we as an industry need to itterate on how we build for web components and how we talk about it.
+I like my model of thinking, but there are lots of other ways that we can think of the owners and users of the components and we are so early on in this new industry that we as an industry need to iterate on how we build for web components and how we talk about it.

 Web Components will change the world.
 We need to put developers in control and